Oh Paris! The city of lights and the city of love ! What a beautiful travel destination!

 This is why so many famous artists lived in Montmartre at some point in their life.
 It’s the case for Renoir, Picasso, Monet … and many others!

 I think the best way to experience this place is just to go for a walk and get lost.
 Walk up and down, have a look at the pretty bistros and cafes everywhere.
 Stop the terrace of a cafe, eat a patisserie and just feel the vibe!
+If you

 The palace of Versailles was built under the orders of King Louis XIV.